 Sydney Pride Festival

-Held every year since 1988, this elaborate new years eve festival runs over four days around Lismore in northern New South Wales.
-Tropical Fruits is the premier GLBTIQ community group in the Northern Rivers and holds events throughout the year.
+Held every year since 1988, this elaborate New Years Eve festival runs over four days around Lismore in northern New South Wales, providing creative, welcoming and fun opportunities to celebrate in the beautiful Rainbow Region..